 Littlegreen is lucky to have wonderful outdoor spaces including our own woodland which we use for Forest School and Bushcraft.
 Forest School is based on a Scandinavian idea that recognises the importance of a child or young person’s contact with nature.

 Littlegreen has built Forest School into the curriculum and the vast majority of our pupils have a timetabled session at least once a week throughout the year and some have daily access as part of their personalised programmes.

-We are lucky to have two trained Forest School staff and the team is led by Pierre Neollier who is highly experienced both in his Forest School role but also in supporting boys with social and emotional difficulties.
+We are lucky to have trained Forest School staff, Pierre Neollier, who is highly experienced both in his Forest School role but also in supporting pupils with social and emotional difficulties.

 We use Forest School as part of our therapeutic approach to supporting our pupils with complex social, emotional and health needs and research shows us that the benefits of the outdoors and connecting with nature can have a really positive impact.